payprop/mojolicious-plugin-oauth2-server/README.md

 # DESCRIPTION

-This plugin implements the OAuth2 "Authorization Code Grant" flow as described at [http://tools.ietf.org/html/rfc6749#section-4.1](http://tools.ietf.org/html/rfc6749#section-4.1).
-It is not a complete implementation of RFC6749, as that is rather large in scope.
-However the extra functionality and flows may be added in the future.
+This plugin implements the various OAuth2 grant types flow as described at [http://tools.ietf.org/html/rfc6749](http://tools.ietf.org/html/rfc6749).
+It is a complete implementation of RFC6749, with the exception of the "Extension Grants" as the description of that grant type is rather hand-wavy.

-The "Resource Owner Password Credentials Grant" is also implmented, for which you must pass a hash of users and a jwt\_secret.
-I would advice against using this grant flow however, it has merely been added for completion.

-The "Implicit Grant" flow is also implemented by passing the response type of "token" to the autorization route.

 The bulk of the functionality is implemented in the [Net::OAuth2::AuthorizationServer](https://metacpan.org/pod/Net::OAuth2::AuthorizationServer) distribution, you should see that for more comprehensive documentation and examples of usage.

+The examples here use the "Authorization Code Grant" flow as that is considered the most secure and most complete form of OAuth2.

 # METHODS